-POLL: Genealogical Curiosity Is A Top Reason For DNA Tests, Privacy A Concern
+POLL: Genealogical Curiosity Is A Top Reason For DNA Tests; Privacy A Concern

 When we asked why people had gotten a direct-to-consumer genetic test, the most common response — 30 percent — was ancestry or genealogy.
 Among people 65 and older, 74 percent said ancestry or genealogy was the reason.
 For people who got a test through a doctor, the most common reason was to help with a diagnosis — 31 percent.

 "We have had this big push toward precision medicine and personalized medicine happening, but there's still quite a bit of confusion about what it means to have a genetic test," said Dr. Anil Jain, vice president and chief health information officer at IBM Watson Health.
-"Strikingly, the most common reason to get a genetic test is geneology or ancestry."
+"Strikingly, the most common reason to get a genetic test is genealogy or ancestry."

 Doctors now check genetic markers for patients going on expensive medications, he said.
 There are also genetic tests related to how a person's body processes drugs that doctors can use to adjust doses for medicines like blood thinners.
 In cancer, DNA testing of tumors is commonplace.

-"Patient may not see it as a genetic test," he said.
+"Patient may not see it as a genetic test," Jain said.
 "In many ways the survey reflects the state of affairs in the play between precision medicine ... and the fact that there is consumer-facing genetic testing ... powered by Ancestry.com and 23andMe."

 We were also curious how people felt about the confidentiality of their genetic information.
 About half — 47 percent — of people who'd had a test or whose family member had undergone one said they had privacy concerns.
 A solid majority were willing to share genetic test information with doctors, relatives and health care researchers.
 A minority — 39 percent — were willing to share the information with employers.